Rabbit//Rabbat

 This body was physically larger than it had once been.
 Thankfully, 'Rabbit' didn't see anyone when he slowly made his way down to the vending machine.
 It was a highly advanced piece of equipment, but it looked old and worn.
 He bought a large water bottle and a hot, ready-noodle dish that looked surprisingly good on the screen.

-It had a lid, so he was able to limp back upstairs without the risk of splashing scalding water on himself.
+It had a lid, so he was able to limp back upstairs without the risk of splashing scalding water on himself, thankfully his only neighbor on the top floor didn’t open her door- Ayami was Rabbit’s landlord.
 As he set it down on the table, he saw a folding metal fork attached to the lid.
 That was a nice touch.
 He popped the lid off so the noodles would cool down a little.
-He drank from his water bottle while he sat and stared at the closed window, where the tiny table was placed underneath.
+He drank from his water bottle while he sat and stared at the closed window, under which the table he sat at had been placed.
 While slowly drinking his water, he sifted through the alien memories that shared a space with his own.

-He had died in his sleep due to a combination of the aforementioned heart condition and malnutrition.
+He had died in his sleep due to a combination of the aforementioned heart condition and malnutrition due to lack of financial stability.

 He sighed; at least he wasn't the cause.
 Perhaps whatever brought him here had taken advantage of this sad passing.